-Declarant (CPRC Reference) What Is Gathered By The Family Streams Where Gathering Is Practiced What Would Be Gathered If Water Were Available Streams Where Gathering Would Be Practiced If Water Were Available Samuel E. Kaauamo (CPRC 29.2-25) pupu, kalo, paholi [possibly means pohole?], haha, luau Kuhiwa - Kolea Kuhiwai Kolea Problem Statement (G "EMI is taking too muc Solomon Kaauamo Jr. (CPRC 29.2-29) opae, oopu, hihiwai, pulu, leko, pohole Makapipi to Kolea in most of these streams but not enough water to sustain life Problem Statement (G "Not enough water for fathering): copu to move downstrea am to spawn.
+Declarant (CPRC Reference) What Is Gathered By The Family Streams Where Gathering Is Practiced What Would Be Gathered If Water Were Available Streams Where Gathering Would Be Practiced If Water Were Available Samuel E. Kaauamo (CPRC 29.2-25) pupu, kalo, paholi [possibly means pohole?], haha, luau Kuhiwa - Kolea Kuhiwai Kolea Problem Statement (Gathering): "EMI is taking too much water."
+Solomon Kaauamo Jr. (CPRC 29.2-29) opae, oopu, hihiwai, pulu, leko, pohole Makapipi to Kolea in most of these streams but not enough water to sustain life Problem Statement (G "Not enough water for fathering): copu to move downstrea am to spawn.
 Today the re is no oopu."
-Gladys Kanoa (CPRC 29.2-31) hihiwai, opae, oopu, prawns, ahole, mullet Honomanu to Makapipi hihiwai, opae, oopu, prawns Honomanu to Makapipi sses to our taro crops du nperatures cannot be ave to compete for use of Jerome Kekiwi, Jr. (CPRC 29.2-49) opae, hihiwai, oopu from Honomanu to Makapipi opae, hihiwai, oopu Kolea, Honomanu Problem Statement (G "When the rain stops, the grow kalo with no water ne water flow in Wailua streams drop to almost nothing.
-It is hard to Puaala Kekiwi (CPRC 29.2-47) opae, hihiwai, oopu from Makapipi to Honomanu opae Palahulu in Keanae Problem Statement (G "Getting water to a few fathering): of our patches when my y neighbor doesn't let an y water down."
-Chauncey K. Kimokeo (CPRC 29.2-5) opae, hihiwai, o'opu, ferns, plants from Kolea to Makapipi Ihe Kimokeo (CPRC 29.2-11) oopu, hihiwai, opae, pig hunting, prons (sic) Kolea to Makapipi Lincoln A. Kimokeo (CPRC 29.2-9) opae, hihiwai, prawns, Hawaiian herbs, ferns shoots, ti leaves, flowers, plants to make leis all streams (Kolea to Makapipi) Everything of use Kolea to Makapipi oulations of fish and other population."
+Gladys Kanoa (CPRC 29.2-31) hihiwai, opae, oopu, prawns, ahole, mullet Honomanu to Makapipi hihiwai, opae, oopu, prawns Honomanu to Makapipi Problem Statement (Gathering): "Most years we have losses to our taro crops due to drought.
+Water temperatures cannot be maintained cold enough to keep taro healthy.
+Taro farmers shouldn't have to compete for use of limited water."
+Jerome Kekiwi, Jr. (CPRC 29.2-49) opae, hihiwai, oopu from Honomanu to Makapipi opae, hihiwai, oopu Kolea, Honomanu Problem Statement (Gathering): "When the rain stops, the water flow in Wailua streams drop to almost nothing.
+It is hard to grow kalo with no water in the patches."
+Puaala Kekiwi (CPRC 29.2-47) opae, hihiwai, oopu from Makapipi to Honomanu opae Palahulu in Keanae Problem Statement (Gathering): "Getting water to a few of our patches when my neighbor doesn't let any water down."
+Chauncey K. Kimokeo (CPRC 29.2-5) opae, hihiwai, o'opu, ferns, plants from Kolea to Makapipi Ihe Kimokeo (CPRC 29.2-11) oopu, hihiwai, opae, pig hunting, prons (sic) Kolea to Makapipi Lincoln A. Kimokeo (CPRC 29.2-9) opae, hihiwai, prawns, Hawaiian herbs, ferns shoots, ti leaves, flowers, plants to make leis all streams (Kolea to Makapipi) Everything of use Kolea to Makapipi Problem Statement (Gathering): "Regular water flow once sustained the right environment for great populations of fish and other stream life, today disturbed water flow prevents stream life to increase population."
 Pualani Kimokeo (CPRC 29.2-7) opae, hihiwai, o'opu, Hawaiian herbs, ferns shoots, ti leaves, flowers, lei making ferns all streams of the Koolau Everything All (along the Koolau Valley) Problem Statement (Gathering): "Our kalo growth would be massive if the water was left alone.
 We would not have all these sickness in our loi.
 Worked the loi all my life and never did see all the problems on our kalo & water till the years of late 1960 through now."